KhoomeiK/LlamaGym/README.md

 # LlamaGym
+"Agents" originated in reinforcement learning, where they learn by interacting with an environment and receiving a reward signal.
+However, LLM-based agents today do not learn online (i.e. continuously in real time) via reinforcement.

-LLM agents are called *agents*—they *should* be trainable with RL in classic [Gym](https://github.com/Farama-Foundation/Gymnasium)-style environments.
-But if you try, you'd find it's quite a bit of code to handle LLM conversation context, episode batches, reward assignment, PPO setup, and more.
+OpenAI created [Gym](https://github.com/Farama-Foundation/Gymnasium) to standardize and simplify RL environments, but if you try dropping an LLM-based agent into a Gym environment for training, you'd find it's still quite a bit of code to handle LLM conversation context, episode batches, reward assignment, PPO setup, and more.

 LlamaGym seeks to simplify fine-tuning LLM agents with RL.
 Right now, it's a single `Agent` abstract class that handles all the issues mentioned above, letting you quickly iterate and experiment with agent prompting & hyperparameters across any Gym environment.